-The savvy O´Reilly editorial team delivers more than 47,000 ebooks, 30.000 hours of videos, and learning experiences—including early release titles and case studies from leading organizations.
-Believing that multiple perspectives matter, O’Reilly for higher education includes resources from more than 200 of the world’s most respected publishers, including McGraw-Hill, Taylor & Francis, Wiley, HarperCollins, and others.
+The savvy O´Reilly editorial team delivers more than 50,000 ebooks, 30,000 hours of videos, 4,000 courses, 2,600 audiobooks, and learning experiences—including early release titles and case studies from leading organizations.
+Believing that multiple perspectives matter, O’Reilly for Higher Education includes resources from more than 200 of the world’s most respected publishers, including McGraw-Hill, Taylor & Francis, Wiley, HarperCollins, and others.
 O’Reilly is continuously updated, adding new material to O’Reilly for higher education every day.

 The overall ProQuest EPLA (license agreement) allows for use of content under the principles of fair use and fair dealing, and those principles would not allow for use of an entire work as a textbook replacement.
 That said, this product note simply echoes the language in the overall ProQuest EPLA.
 In order to make O’Reilly for Higher Education (OHE) available, O’Reilly has contractual agreements in place with ~200 different publishers who of course want to make sure that—in licensing their content for use in O’Reilly—they are not jeopardizing sales of their works in their primary channels.